Geovation/glabs-canvas-marketing/README.md

-The first time you try this you'll get an error message asking you to prove you own the domain by adding a `TXT` record to your domain. `TXT` records are just a type of DNS record.
-You would only be able to do this if you owned the domain.
+The first time you try this you'll get an error message asking you to prove you own the domain by adding a `TXT` record to your domain. `TXT` records are just a type of DNS record (you would only be able to do this if you owned the domain).

+Here's the first attempt that fails:

 ```
+now alias set now-react-static-grnfyhsggu.now.sh canvas.glabs.jimmyg.org
 > Assigning alias canvas.glabs.jimmyg.org to deployment now-react-static-grnfyhsggu.now.sh
 > Nameservers: ns-1858.awsdns-40.co.uk, ns-972.awsdns-57.net, ns-166.awsdns-20.com, ns-1273.awsdns-31.org
 > Error!
 We couldn't verify the domain jimmyg.org.